 Simplifies the Login Process

 One of the most significant benefits of Multi-Factor Authentication is that it allows businesses to log in, in the end, with a single sign-in.
-Which makes this process simple for the end-users and makes it even more difficult for others to access.
+This makes this process simple for the end-users and makes it even more difficult for others to access.
 If you’re using just one sign-in, you can add the Multi-Factor Authentication process to this.
 With the completion of the authentication process, you can gain access to required applications and data without entering your extra credentials every time.

 Increased Flexibility and Productivity

 Passwords and pin numbers are susceptible to hackers forcing logins, social engineering attacks or elaborate phishing techniques.
-You can mitigate the risk somewhat by adding authentication factors which cannot be guessed, such as your mobile device or using your own biometric elements such as voice or fingerprints.
+You can mitigate the risk somewhat by adding authentication factors that cannot be guessed, such as your mobile device or using your own biometric elements such as voice or fingerprints.
 Ultimately though, MFA strengthens overall security as everything required by the system is not available to the people wanting to steal your data and gain access to your system.

 Apart from data encryption and compliance standards, organisations require implementing Multi-Factor Authentication for various situations.
 By using MFA you’re taking a step towards compliance that will support the protection of sensitive data like your financial, personal or business information.